input-output-hk/cardano-sl/wallet-new/docs/updates.md

 (in which case "No Updates Available" should be shown) or an update which has been downloaded already, or skipped.
 Either way, the user will be in the position to move forward in the update process.

--   (4) As a Daedalus user, I want to be able to install an update.
+-   (4) As a Daedalus user, I want to be able to install an update immediately.

 Once an update has been downloaded, users can choose whether or not install it.
 In case Daedalus is abruptly closed (but the download completed) it will always be possible to recover the installation as per User Story 3.